Codeshes/Codeshes/README.md

 - Currently Studying at STI Colleges.

-- 👯 I’m looking to collaborate on MY CLASSMATES **Inventory management system**
+- 👯 Currently working on Student Manager System

 - 👨‍💻 All of my projects are available at GITHUB [https://github.com/Codeshes](https://github.com/Codeshes)